DPotoyan/Chem324/_build/Lec9-Chem324.md

 ###  Projection, orthogonality and norm

-- Dot product  $\langle a\mid b \rangle$ shows the projection of vector a on b, e.g how much a and b have in comon with each other in terms of direction in space.
-If the projection is zero, vectors are called orthogonal.
+- Dot product  $\langle a\mid b \rangle$ quantifies the projection of vector $a$ on $b$.
+That is, how much $a$ and $b$ have in comon with each other in terms of direction in space.
+If the projection is zero we say that the vectors are orthogonal.
 Example of the orthogonal vectors are unit vectors of cartesian coordinate system:

   - $$\langle e_i \mid e_j \rangle =\delta_{ij}$$
   - $$(1,0)\begin{pmatrix}